Australian Formula Ford Championship: Australian Formula Ford Series

 In 2017, the Queensland round was run at a "RACERS' sanctioned race meeting.

 For 2018 four of the seven rounds will be run at CAMS sanctioned race meetings, two at the AASA sanctioned "AMRS" series, and one at Queensland Raceway again.

-Currently, the winner of the Australian Formula Ford Series is awarded a "golden ticket" to the INDYCAR Road to Indy Shootout, provided the driver is age-eligible per INDYCAR regulations.
+The winner of the Australian Formula Ford Series was awarded a "golden ticket" to the INDYCAR Road to Indy Shootout, provided the driver is age-eligible per INDYCAR regulations.
 If the winner is ineligible (as was the case in 2016 because of age), the driver highest in points eligible for the award will claim the prize.
 The 2018 Australian Formula Ford winner won the Shootout, and was awarded a 2019 USF2000 ride fully funded by the promoters.

+Now the winner is awarded a test in a current gen DJR supercar.

-State Championships
+State championships

 Formula Ford has also proved to be a very popular category for state level series and championships, including competitions held in New South Wales, Victoria, Queensland, Western Australia and South Australia.
 In the majority these championships continue to utilise the first-generation Ford Kent engine.
 State level series have served as a stepping stone for kart racers looking for a cheap entry level into circuit racing before moving into the national series.
 State series often provided additional cars to the national series.